 10. Avatar (2009)

-James Cameron’s extraterrestrial epic needs no introduction.
-People may call it overrated, overdone or hyped, but ‘Avatar’ to this day remains to be one of the most successful alien sci-fi movies in terms of its revenues and perhaps one of the best in terms of its CGI as it stands out.
+James Cameron‘s extraterrestrial epic needs no introduction.
+People may call it overrated, overdone or hyped, but ‘Avatar’ to this day remains to be one of the most successful alien sci-fi movies in terms of its revenues and the CGI.
 Not only did Cameron outdo himself and the expectations we had on him, with a relatively less-famous star cast, he certainly has accomplished the unachievable.
 With the sequel in the offing (hopefully!), ‘Avatar’ is also a tremendously beautiful adventure movie, if one thinks about it.
-It is the story of a crippled marine venturing into alien territories with little or no knowledge, gaining insider information, falling in love with their ways (and their women), getting trained in combat and killing his own species in the end, all while he has donned a different “Avatar” – that of one of the indigenous species called Na’vi.
-Agree or not, ‘Avatar’ is definitely one of the movies on this list that was way ahead of its time and is good as new, even if you watch it today.
+It is the story of a crippled marine venturing into alien territories with little or no knowledge, gaining insider information, falling in love with their ways (and their women), getting trained in combat and killing his own species in the end, all the while donning a different “Avatar” — that of one of the indigenous species called Na’vi.
+‘Avatar’ is a film that was well and truly ahead of its time.

 Read More: Best Parenting Movies of All Time